Where Rabindranath's vision was born; Where nature and culture meet.

 A. History and Significance

-Nandan Mela, held every year in November or December, is a celebration of art and creativity in Santiniketan.
-Established by Ramkinkar Baij, a pioneering Indian sculptor and painter, the festival aims to promote and support young artists by providing them a platform to showcase their talent.
+Nandan Mela, held every November or December, is a celebration of art and creativity in Santiniketan.
+Established by Ramkinkar Baij, a pioneering Indian sculptor and painter, the festival aims to promote and support young artists by providing them with a platform to showcase their talent.
 The proceeds from the sale of artworks during Nandan Mela are used to fund the Nandan Art Gallery, a prominent art institution in Santiniketan.

 B. Celebrations and Attractions